nixworks/public/news/2005/06/15/index.md

 ##### Mexico
 ### [ In Mexico, supreme court rules that former president Luis Echeverria can be charged with human rights violations connected to 1971 deaths of student activists ](/news/2005/06/15/in-mexico-supreme-court-rules-that-former-president-luis-echeverraa-can-be-charged-with-human-rights-violations-connected-to-1971-deaths.md)
-_Context: human rights, Luis Echeverria, Mexico_
+_Context: Mexico, Luis Echeverria, human rights_

 ##### Microsoft
 ### [ Microsoft is criticized for censoring Chinese blogs.
 They are accused of censoring words such as "freedom", "democracy", and "human rights". ](/news/2005/06/15/microsoft-is-criticized-for-censoring-chinese-blogs-they-are-accused-of-censoring-words-such-as-freedom-democracy-and-human-rights.md)
-_Context: China, Microsoft_
+_Context: Microsoft, China_

 ##### World
 ### [ World leaders of the Group of 77 and China today launched in Doha the two-day second South Summit amid calls to wealthy countries to honour pledges of additional aid to close the gap between the rich and poor. ](/news/2005/06/15/world-leaders-of-the-group-of-77-and-china-today-launched-in-doha-the-two-day-second-south-summit-amid-calls-to-wealthy-countries-to-honour.md)